CLaughter/liri-node-app/README.md

 This is a Command-Line-Interface (CLI) Node Application that takes in parameters and gives back data.

-Retrieving the data that will power this app is accomplished by sending requests using the `axios` package to search APIs of bandsintown for concerts and Open Movie Database for movies, as well as the Spotify node API for songs.
+Retrieving the data that will power this app is accomplished by sending requests using the `axios` package to search APIs of bandsintown for concerts,Open Movie Database for movies, as well as the Spotify node API for songs.

-This makes an easy to use format to quickly return desired information withing the scope of the given parameters.
+This makes an easy to use format to quickly return desired information within the scope of the given parameters.

 ## Here is how to type into the terminal after it is opened:
 ### node liri.js movie-this movie name